idexus/Sharp.UI-Maui-Template/README.md

 # CodeMarkup-Maui-Template
-CodeMarkup for Maui Template - A Vanilla Sample Project
+CodeMarkup for Maui Template - A Vanilla Sample Project Using Nuget